Jessica Curry

-Jessica Curry is an English composer, radio presenter and former co-head of the British video game development studio The Chinese Room.
+Jessica Curry is an English composer, radio presenter, and former co-head of the British video game development studio The Chinese Room.
 She won a BAFTA award in 2016 for her score for the video game Everybody's Gone to the Rapture and received an honorary doctorate from Abertay University in 2023.

+She has also written and presented several national radio shows, including High Score for ClassicFM, Sound of Gaming for BBC Radio 3, Magic Classical, and BBC World Service.
+She has written and hosted live concerts at venues such as the Royal Albert Hall and BBC Maida Vale.